 Copyright Claims Board: By the end of March 2024, over 800 claims had been filed with the Copyright Claims Board (CCB), and it had issued 16 final determinations.
 Claims have come from forty-six states and thirty-two countries.
 This past year the Office completed several rulemakings to update the CCB's processes and operations.
-The CCB and other Office staff have participated in scores of public events to discuss and promote its use, and have reached audiences in-person and virtually from every area of the United States.
+The CCB and other Office staff have participated in scores of public events to discuss and promote its use and have reached audiences in-person and virtually from every area of the United States.

-Initiative on Copyright and Artificial Intelligence: In early 2023, the Office announced an initiative to examine the copyright law and policy issues raised by generative AI, including the scope of copyright in works generated using AI tools and the use of copyrighted materials in AI training.
-After convening public listening sessions and hosting webinars to gather information, the Office published a notice of inquiry in August 2023 that elicited over 10,000 comments by the December 2023 deadline.
-In February, we provided Congress with a detailed update on our 2023 accomplishments (including policy guidance on registration, litigation and Review Board activities, and the notice of inquiry) and our plans for next steps.5 In 2024, the Office plans to issue a report in several sections, which will be published separately as they are completed.6
+Initiative on Copyright and Artificial Intelligence: In early 2023, the Office announced an initiative to examine the copyright law and policy issues raised by generative AI, including the scope of copyright in works incorporating AI-generated content and the use of copyrighted materials in AI training.
+After convening public listening sessions and hosting webinars to gather information, the Office published a notice of inquiry in August 2023 that elicited over 10,000